Lili Taylor: Career

 In 1998 she appeared in the X-Files episode "Mind's Eye", and was nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 The same year, she appeared in John Waters' film Pecker, alongside Edward Furlong, Christina Ricci and Mary Kay Place.
 In 1999, Taylor starred in Jan de Bont's remake of The Haunting.
 In 2001, Taylor appeared in the independent feature Julie Johnson.
 The film, co-starring Courtney Love, centered on a Long Island mother and housewife who leaves her husband to pursue her dream of studying science.
+She played Lisa Kimmel Fisher (mostly in the second and third seasons) in the HBO drama Six Feet Under for which she was nominated for an Emmy Award.
 In early 2004, Taylor made her New York City stage debut in Wallace Shawn's Aunt Dan and Lemon in the role of Lemon.

 Taylor won the 2005 Best Actress award at the Copenhagen International Film Festival for her role in Factotum.
 In 2006, Taylor worked again with Mary Harron in The Notorious Bettie Page.
 She starred in the Lifetime cable network's hour-long comedy-drama series State of Mind, as a New Haven therapist dealing with a divorce and a parade of quirky clients.
 She played the daughter of Frank Langella's character in Andrew Wagner's 2007 drama Starting Out in the Evening.
 In the 2008 film The Promotion, Taylor played Lori Wehlner, the wife of John C. Reilly's character.
 In 2009, Taylor played Sheriff Lillian Holley of Lake County, Indiana, who incarcerates John Dillinger (played by Johnny Depp), in Michael Mann's Public Enemies.
 In 2011, Fence Books released Taylor's audio recording of poet Ariana Reines' Save The World.
 In 2013, Taylor starred in the horror hit The Conjuring.

 In 2014, Taylor starred alongside Chloë Grace Moretz in the off-Broadway play The Library directed by Steven Soderbergh.
 The following year she co-starred in Maze Runner: The Scorch Trials, as Dr. Mary Cooper, "a doctor who helps Thomas and his fellow Gladers".
 Filming began at the end of October, and the movie was released on September 18, 2015.
 In 2020, Taylor starred opposite Stefania LaVie Owen in Paper Spiders.

 Taylor will portray Mags in The Hunger Games: Sunrise on the Reaping set to be released in November 2026.
-Taylor will also work in season two of Daredevil: Born Again as the as-yet-unidentified Governor of New York.
+Taylor also appeared in the second season of the Marvel Cinematic Universe television series Daredevil: Born Again as New York Governor Marge McCaffrey.